 - Termination of a Month-to-Month Lease: 30 days (N.J.S.A. § 2A:18-56)

 Landlords may also evict a tenant to take the property off the rental market, for instance, if landlords want to turn a rental into a single-family home to live in or sell.
 In this scenario, a landlord must give a tenant an 18-month notice to vacate.

 Additionally, landlords can give a 3-day notice to quit in cases of tenant disorderly conduct; possession, use, or manufacture of illegal drugs; and threats or assault against the landlord.

 A Failure to Pay Rent Increase is another notice landlords can give to evict a tenant for failing to pay a rent increase.
 In this scenario, landlords must provide a one-month notice to vacate without the chance to remedy the issue.

 What is the Eviction Process in New Jersey?

-Here are the four steps you must take to serve an eviction notice to your tenant in New Jersey.
+Here are the four steps you must take to serve a notice to your tenant.

 Step 1: Deliver a Notice to Quit

 The landlord begins the eviction process by serving the proper notice to the tenant (via first-class mail, registered or certified mail, personal service, or a process server).